Last Updated on March 6, 2021 by

 2. It Would Take Months, Even A Year Or More

 Tattoos do not just fade out after one session of the removal by laser procedure.
-Some people have had six sessions, some can have even more than this, but one thing is evident that it is not a piece of cake because it doesn’t just fade away after a week or two.
-It’s a long term procedure.
+Some people have had six sessions, and some can have even more than this, but one thing is evident it is not a piece of cake because it doesn’t just fade away after a week or two.
+It’s a long-term procedure.

 It takes a very long time to finish because each time the tattoo goes through the laser process, the particles break down and are further digested by the immune system of the body.
-While the renewal period is nearly up to eight weeks, and the next time you go for it, the laser would break down into new particles of pigment and so on.
+The renewal period is nearly up to eight weeks, and the next time you go for it, the laser breaks down into new particles of pigment and so on.

 3. It Is Very Expensive